itssamuelrowe/binarystars/content/methods/declaring-methods.md

 ``

 In this example, your program prints the same messages three times.
 But then you end up writing the same statements over and over.
-Of course, you could rewrite this program with a loop.
+Of book, you could rewrite this program with a loop.
 Alternatively, you could use a method.

 Here is another version of the previous example using a method.